May lockdown easing: what are the new restrictions?

 That's a wrap

 Meeting people outdoors is fairly safe if you follow the right guidelines.
 It's important to remember that the risk of COVID-19 will always be there as long as the virus is still in circulation, but if you stick to the rules then you're unlikely to put yourself or your loved ones at extra risk.
+Even though meeting indoors is now allowed in some areas, opting to meet outdoors where possible could be a safer choice.

 - Socially distance - stay at least one metre apart from people outside of your household but increase to two metres or more wherever possible.